-Whether you learned your ABCs on Sesame Street, from your grandmother, or in kindergarten, you probably learned them.
+Whether you learned your ABCs while hanging out with the gang from Sesame Street, from someone in your family, or you were schooled in everything from A to Z in kindergarten, you probably learned the alphabet with the help of the alphabet song.
 The clever tune is imprinted in the brains of most of us English speakers.
-When you look up a word in a print dictionary, you may still sing the song to yourself to remember if L is before J or not.
+When you look up a word in the dictionary, you may still sing the song to yourself to remember if L is before J … or maybe that’s just us.

 Obviously, the rest is history.
 Today, the tune is standard for alphabet songs, not only the English alphabet, but also French and German.

 Similarly, other languages have alphabet songs to help children learn and remember the written language.
 In Arabic, the alphabet song is also a child-friendly tune called “Alif Ba Ta Tsa.”
 Both Japanese and Chinese have poems that express all the characters in the language.
 In Japanese, a poem, “Iroha”, contains all the syllables of Japanese, called kana.
 A more common organization of the language, though, is the gojūon, which also has all the Japanese kanas.
 In Chinese, a poem called the “Thousand Character Classic” helps schoolchildren learn all the Chinese characters.

 Clearly, we all need songs and other mnemonic devices to help us remember written language … not just the children either.